eaasglobal/docs/eaas token/what is for.md

 At the beginning the $DEPIN token complies with the ERC-20 standard and can be stored on *any wallet* that supports this standard, such as **Binance Chain Wallet, MetaMask, TrustWallet, or our platform**.

-The framework enables $Depin Token some utilities and some use cases like:
+The framework enables $DEPIN Token some utilities and some use cases like:

 1. Buying and selling assets on cross chain EAAS Framework,
 2. Staking
 3. Governance and voting also for government users.

-**Depin token explorer**
+**DEPIN token explorer**

-$Depin Token explorer is a **porting of BscScan** a public and transparent Binance blockchain explorer to the energy world.
+$DEPIN Token explorer is a **porting of BscScan** a public and transparent Binance blockchain explorer to the energy world.
 It allows us to *present stored decentralized information* about the amount of produced, traded green energy at an individual producer stored on the blockchain.
 It allows you to **view the transactions** that have taken place *recently* in terms of each decentralized information

 ![](/src/headers/blockchain_to_green_energy.png)